2ndSightLab/ai-tracker/README.md

 ### Configure Organization ###

+* Multiple enviroments of a single type can be created (Web-Dev, Web-Prod, etc.)
+* Multiple accounts of the same type can be created (Pentest1, Pentest2, etc.)
+* The resource list is pullled from the type configuration, not altered here.

 | Feature | List | Add | Delete | Rename | Edit | Menus | Tested | Code Review | Security Review |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | Organization | 🟡 | 🟡 | 🟡 | 🔴 | 🔴 | 🔴 | 🔴 | 🔴 | 🔴 |